Huisun317/RealNVP-application-Normalizing-flow-/README.md

 # RealNVP-application-Normalizing-flow
-Some examples of applying realNVP to problems of interest
+We give some examples of applying realNVP to problems of interest.
+1. We provide a simple example of sampling from the Bingham distribution using realNVP.

 ### Some brief introdunction and problem formulation